underscoreio/shapeless-guide/src/pages/labelled-generic/literal-types.md

 trait Cherries
 ```

-If can tag `number` using `asInstanceOf`,
+We can tag `number` using `asInstanceOf`.
-we end up with a value that is both
+We end up with a value that is both
-an `Int` and a `Cherries` at compile-time
+an `Int` and a `Cherries` at compile-time,
 and an `Int` at run-time:

 ```tut:book
 val numCherries = number.asInstanceOf[Int with Cherries]
 ```

-Shapeless uses this trick to tag the types of fields in a case classes
+Shapeless uses this trick to tag
+the types of fields in a case classes
 with the singleton types of their names.
-If you find using `asInstanceOf` uncomfortable then don't worry:
+If you find using `asInstanceOf` uncomfortable
-there's explicit syntax for tagging that avoids such unsavoriness:
+then don't worry: there's explicit syntax for tagging
+that avoids such unsavoriness:

 ```tut:book:silent
 import shapeless.labelled.{KeyTag, FieldType}